This is it, folks - the latest update to the desktop cousin to the world’s most famous mobile operating system.

 At least, that’s what the arrival of Mac OS X Mavericks 10.9 feels like, such has been the deafening noise accompanying the build-up to the launch of Apple’s iOS 7.
 A humble Mac desktop point release?
 It never stood a chance.

-Alongside iOS7’s thunderous entrance, Mavericks is quietly creeping to market: no fewer than nine beta releases to Apple developers, each slightly more refined than the last.
+By comparison with iOS7, Mavericks is quietly creeping to market: no fewer than nine beta releases to Apple developers, each slightly more refined than the last.
 No flash bangs, no flares, no sudden shifts in functional or design direction.

 So you’ve got the idea by now: Mavericks 10.9 is an evolution, not a dramatic rewrite of Apple’s desktop OS.
 Question is, was a conservative refinement the right move - especially when Windows 8 appears to be finally getting its act together?